- Baby led weaning: When babies are given a choice

 Have you ever heard of baby-led weaning (BLW)?
 This may sound unfamiliar to some parents, but this has gained popularity today when it comes to child-care and complementary feeding.

 Feeding is one of the most anticipated milestones of an infant.
 As soon as your baby is born, he will be given to you to try breastfeeding.
-Breastfeeding is the ideal nourishment for your baby and it is recommended to exclusively breastfeed for the first 6 months.
-However, there are instances when breastfeeding is not possible, so some turn to formula and this is totally okay too.
+Breastfeeding is the ideal nourishment for your baby, and it is recommended to exclusively breastfeed for the first 6 months.
+However, there are instances when breastfeeding is not possible, so some turn to formula, which is totally okay.
 As parents, we want to feed our baby with what seems to be appropriate.
 In any circumstances, when it comes to our child, breastfed or formula-fed, FED is best!

-The World Health Organization (WHO) recommends that complementary food should be introduced by 6 months of age, along with continued breastfeeding until 2 years or beyond.
+The World Health Organization (WHO) recommends introducing complementary food by 6 months of age and continuing breastfeeding until 2 years or beyond.
 You may wonder what to feed your baby for the first time.
-After all, we mothers only want the best for our babies and that includes choosing the right kind of food and how they will be fed.
+After all, we mothers only want the best for our babies, including choosing the right kind of food and how we will feed them.

-Some introduce food in the form of a puree or mashed vegetable or fruit and feed the baby by using a spoon.
-This is the most traditional way of feeding, However, in recent years, baby-led weaning or baby-led feeding became a very popular method of feeding.
+Some introduce food in the form of a puree or mashed vegetable or fruit and feed the baby using a spoon.
+This is the most traditional way of feeding.
+However, in recent years, baby-led weaning or baby-led feeding has become a very popular method of feeding.

 What is baby-led weaning?

 Baby-led weaning is a method used in feeding infants by adding solid food to their diet of breastmilk or formula.
-Your baby will be in control by “self-feeding” from the start when he is introduced to solid food.
+Your baby will be in control by “self-feeding” from the start when you introduce solid food.
 The main objective is to let your baby eat nutritious food on his own and at his own pace.

-It also aims to develop chewing, then swallowing, and not the other way around, as happens when you start with mashed or pureed food or for some, porridge.
-You may also notice that when you use a spoon to feed your baby, you start to push food into his mouth without really knowing it.
+It also aims to develop chewing, then swallowing, and not the other way around, as happens when you start with mashed or pureed food or, for some, porridge.
+When you use a spoon to feed your baby, you may also notice that you start to push food into his mouth without really knowing it.
 For baby-led weaning, your baby controls how much food he can put in his mouth and how much he can chew well by himself.

 When should you start baby-led weaning?

-Like WHO, the recommendation of the American Academy of Pediatrics (AAP) is to exclusively breastfeed for 6 months and continue to breastfeed along with complementary feeding of solid food.
+Like WHO, the American Academy of Pediatrics (AAP) recommendation) is to exclusively breastfeed for 6 months and continue to breastfeed along with complementary feeding of solid food.
 Aside from age, babies who show signs of developmental readiness can also be introduced to complementary feeding.
-The rule of thumb for baby-led weaning does not depend on the age, but should start as soon as your baby shows a sign that he is ready for solid food.
+The rule of thumb for baby-led weaning does not depend on the age but should start as soon as your baby shows a sign that he is ready for solid food.
 The most common sign is your baby’s ability to sit well without support and if he has good head control.

 Baby-led weaning pros and cons